TrueNASGuide

 getting-started

-TrueNAS ships in two flavors: TrueNAS CORE (FreeBSD-based, the long-time default) and TrueNAS SCALE (Debian Linux-based, with first-class support for KVM virtual machines and Kubernetes-orchestrated apps). iXsystems treats SCALE as the strategic future of the platform — but CORE is not abandoned, and it remains the right answer for a meaningful subset of home users.
+TrueNAS ships in two flavors: TrueNAS CORE (FreeBSD-based, the long-time default) and TrueNAS SCALE (Debian Linux-based, with first-class support for KVM virtual machines and Docker-based apps). iXsystems has made SCALE the strategic future of the platform and placed CORE in maintenance status, so the practical question in 2026 is less “which is better” and more “is there any reason left to start on CORE.”

-This guide explains how the two differ, what each is genuinely good at, and how to choose.
+This TrueNAS CORE vs SCALE comparison explains how the two differ, what each is genuinely good at, and how to settle the SCALE vs CORE decision for your own build.

 The short version